Phase-Averaged Dynamics of a Periodically Surging Wind Turbine: Analytical Model

 \section{Analytical Model}

-In this section, we derive a model for the torque generated by a surging horizontal-axis turbine from an ordinary differential equation that is first-order in time and linear in the turbine surge velocity and rotation rate.
-We linearize the aerodynamic torque with respect to the inflow velocity and turbine rotation rate, and combine it with a model for the generator torque to obtain a differential equation for the rotation rate of the turbine.
+In this section, we derive a model for the torque generated by a surging horizontal-axis turbine from an ordinary differential equation that is first-order in time and linear in the turbine surge velocity and rotor speed (or rotation rate).
+We linearize the aerodynamic torque with respect to the inflow velocity and rotor speed, and combine it with a model for the generator torque to obtain a differential equation for the rotor speed of the turbine.
 We then derive transfer functions in the frequency domain to characterize the amplitude and phase relative to the surge-velocity waveform of the aerodynamic and generator torque.
 A notable advantage of this model is that the model coefficients can be extracted directly from torque and rotation-rate measurements of the turbine in steady conditions (i.e.\ without surge motions); these methods will be described in Section \ref{sec:constants} for the turbine used in these experiments.